Wedding Frequently Asked Questions

 Elopement or Wedding?
 What's the difference?

 Most of the Perth elopements I've done have had only the couple, the two-legally required witnesses, me as the celebrant and perhaps a photographer (who can also be one of the witnesses).
-However, some couples have wanted a few of their very best people with them, which is why The Elopement Package includes up to 10 guests.
+However, some couples have wanted a few of their very best people with them as they tie the knot, which is why The Elopement Package includes up to ten guests.

-We also have the option of an extra catch-up in the form of a rehearsal/walk and talk through before the day, where we talk through the ceremony so everyone knows where it's at.
+For starters, we'll need a microphone and sound system to make sure everyone can hear!
+I'll need to be onsite for longer than an elopement.
+You may want to have an extra catch-up in the form of a rehearsal/walk and talk through before the day, where we talk through the ceremony so everyone knows where it's at.

-A sound system and a rehearsal/final catch-up are both included in The Wedding Package, along with the opportunity to have a longer ceremony with a few extra bits - like me telling your love story - if you wish.
+All of these are included in The Wedding Package, along with the opportunity to have a longer ceremony with a few extra bits - like me telling your love story - if you wish.

 Tiny wedding / micro-wedding / elopement?